Starting an organic garden is a great first step to becoming more self-sufficient…

 - Add a compost plot instead of legumes

 Adding a Compost Plot to the Rotation

 When it comes to gardening–well anything really–I want things to be as simple and fuss-free as possible.
 So instead of building a pile for compost, I use one of my raised beds.
 That means I am down a bed to grow in each year (though we did get some awesome compost cantaloupe last year!) but I don’t have to move compost from it’s pile to the garden since it’s already there.
 The compost gets a year to decompose and I don’t have to do any additional work!

 So, instead of a legume plot, I use a compost pile (which I add manure to also).
-You could also add a compost pile as a 5th plot so it looks something like this:
+You could also add a compost pile as a 5th plot.

 It’s pretty simple.
 Crop rotation paired with a good natural pesticide like this DIY one will go a long way to helping you produce organic vegetables for your family!